 The standards behind the rubric were originally guided by ideas from the Provost’s UNM Faculty Online Standards Task Force (2005 – 2009).
 The Online Course Advisory Council later built on this foundation to develop a rubric that was approved by UNM Faculty Senate Teaching Enhancement Committee in 2013, and recently revised for clarity in 2019.
 The Rubric provides a framework for online course design based on the University of New Mexico’s online course standards, evidence-based practices for teaching and learning, federal compliance for online courses, and national standards for quality online course delivery (including Practices for Verification of Student Identity and Quality Matters Standards).

-There are several quality initiatives that incorporate the Online Course Standards Rubric: New and Redesigned Online Courses, Accelerated Learning Course Reviews, Golden Paw Awards, and Quality Matters.
+There are several quality initiatives that incorporate the Online Course Standards Rubric: New and Redesigned Online Courses, Accelerated Learning Course Reviews, Golden Paw Certification, and Quality Matters.

 UNM is subscribed to the Quality Matters (QM) Program, a leading online education quality assurance program.
 QM is a peer-based review and certification program that also provides guidelines for best practices for online course development.
 To learn more, visit the Quality Matters page.